Welcome to First in the Forest

 “As a first-generation college student myself, I am deeply committed to increasing access for underrepresented and underserved students.
 Successful recruitment and retention of these dedicated young people adds new perspectives to classroom discussion, raises important questions for campus consideration and enriches the teaching and learning environment for all.”

-Eric Maguire, Vice President for Enrollment
+Eric Maguire, Vice-President for Enrollment